The Best Ice Cream In SeattleWhen you'll stop at nothing for a scoop of something frozen, here's where to go.

 Usually, we like to think we’re cooler than Portland (because we are), but they did a valiant thing by bringing us Salt & Straw.
-This is the best ice cream in Seattle.
-Whether you’re keeping it simple with the chocolate gooey brownie flavor, or going completely off the rails with chevre marionberry habanero, everything here is something you want to eat.
-There’s one location in Capitol Hill and one in Ballard, and the lines at both are always ridiculous but worth it.
+Whether you’re keeping it simple with chocolate gooey brownie flavor or sea salt with caramel ribbons, or going completely off the rails with pear and blue cheese, everything here is something you want to eat.
+There’s one location on Capitol Hill and one in Ballard, and the lines at both can get ridiculous but are worth it in the end.

 We all know how your relationship with Molly Moon’s goes.
 You stroll past and catch the scent of hot waffle cones wafting across the block, something inside of you snaps, and you immediately hang a sharp turn inside and order a triple scoop.
 Whether or not it was originally your intention to eat some ice cream, we think you made a good decision, because a trip to Molly Moon’s is a Seattle rite of passage.
 Their flavors focus on local products, like organic Washington peppermint, lavender harvested from the Olympic peninsula, and chocolate spun with melted Theo bars.
-Look out for seasonal options that usually taste even better than the mainstays - like salted toffee, or vegan cherry chocolate chunk.
+Look out for seasonal options that usually taste way better than the mainstays, like salted toffee or vegan cherry chocolate chunk.

 If there were ice cream shops as good as Sweet Alchemy near every college campus, nobody would graduate.
-This University District spot has flavors like makgeolli, smoked chocolate, and Persian rose, and some even have housemade cakes and cookie doughs mixed in.
-Our favorite is the “Jitter Bars,” which is overloaded with caramel and homemade espresso shortbread (something we could have used a whole lot more of in college).
+This University District spot has flavors like makgeolli, banana Nutella, and Persian rose, and every mix-in—like chocolate sandwich cookies and brownies—is completely homemade.
+Our favorite is the Jitter Bars, which is overloaded with caramel and homemade espresso shortbread (something we could have used a whole lot more of in college).

-The gelato at D’Ambrosio is so good that you’ll find it in Italian restaurants that don’t feel like making their own.
+The gelato at D’Ambrosio is so delicious that you’ll find it in Italian restaurants that don’t feel like making their own.
 They use local ingredients, like Fremont Brewing Company beer (in the chocolate porter flavor), and the D’Ambrosio space doubles as an espresso bar in case you want an affogato.
 No matter what, you’ll want a scoop of the biscotti flavor.